harvard-dce/dce_course_info/docs/qa.md

   the fields the instructor has chosen.

 * Any urls in this widget should open up in a new tab.
-* I should not see double scrollbars (scrollbar in the widget iframe) no matter how I resize the page
+* I should not see double scrollbars (scrollbar in the widget iframe) unless I resize the page